50 Best Nursing Careers Based by Salary

 49. Certified Nurse Anesthetist

-What to expect: A certified nurse anesthetist is a highly specialized nurse, and takes home one of the higher salaries in the field, but also may experience a much higher demand for safety and care for persons unable to communicate their needs.
-An acute awareness of safety in both the preparation and administration of anesthesia forms the core of this role.
 Evaluating clients thoroughly pre-operatively for what unexpected and undesirable events may result from the client’s current anatomy and physiology, as well as post-operatively for what has or may occur is a vital part of this profession.
 An advanced degree, as well as certification as a nurse anesthetist, is required.
-Knowing and understanding current practice expectations and limitations, as well as knowing how to respond to the unexpected is vital.
+Nurse anesthetists must understand current practice expectations and limitations, as well as knowing how to respond to the unexpected is vital.

 50. Chief Nurse Anesthetist

 What to expect: While a certified nurse anesthetist is directly involved in the preparation of pre-, actual, and post-operative care of clients, the chief nurse anesthetist will probably not be involved in the care of clients, but rather in the care of colleagues.
 Providing both educational and professional oversight, by way of planning and maintaining equipment and supplies as well as personnel, the head of the department will need to have a broad understanding and preparation.
-An advanced degree as well as seven years or more of experience along with the required certification is the minimum requirement.
-Skills in team leadership are also vital and must include ways to provide self-care for all those in the department.

-Finding the Best Nursing Careers
+Finding the Best Nursing Jobs and Careers

 Only you can find the nursing career that is the right fit!
-Many nurses choose based on the circumstances of their life and education level.
+Many nurses choose based on the circumstances of their life and their education level.
 For example, some new graduates only look for a job to do the most to help others.
 Other nurses just need a great paycheck.
 Let’s face it, the best nursing careers for moms are often just the best-paying nursing careers.

 Furthermore, students with graduate degrees may want to look at the best-advanced practice nursing careers.
-Whatever the path you choose, you can take comfort in the flexibility of a career in nursing.
+Whatever nursing specialties path you choose, you can take comfort in the flexibility of a career in nursing.
 It is one of the few professions that lets you continually build your education and change focus areas.
 Good luck with your career in nursing!

 Related: